ursus-maritimus-714/NYT-XWord-EDA-Individual-Solver-2/README.md

 **<h4>Figure S4.
 Number of Circled Squares vs IS2 Solve Time by Puzzle Day**

 ![image](https://github.com/ursus-maritimus-714/NYT-XWord-EDA-Individual-Solver-2/assets/90933302/1e9de9e6-30c5-4af2-a75f-db0dcbced064)
 *<h5>Circled squares were virtually non-existent in the tougher (Fri and Sat) puzzles.
 The modest negative correlation seen across all 15x15 puzzle days (-.12) is attributable to the fact that most 15x15 puzzles with circles appeared early in the week.
-The smattering of puzzles with circles on Sunday almost all fell in the middle of the solve time range regardless of "# Circles", indicating that this feature didn't likely have a major impact on solve times.*
+The smattering of puzzles with circles on Sunday almost all fell in the middle of the solve time range regardless of '# Circles', indicating that this feature didn't likely have a major impact on solve times.*

 **<h4>Figure S5.
 Number of Shaded Squares vs IS2 Solve Time by Puzzle Day**

 ![image](https://github.com/ursus-maritimus-714/NYT-XWord-EDA-Individual-Solver-2/assets/90933302/08fdf294-b451-4ec5-8aee-a5f654d4d178)
 *<h5>Shaded squares, like circled squares, were virtually non-existent in the tougher (Fri and Sat) puzzles.
 Also like with circled squares, their function is to reveal a puzzle theme and their presence may provide assistance to solvers on clues in which they are embedded.
 Most puzzles with shaded squares were within the bottom third of IS2 15x15 puzzle solve times, most likely due to shaded squares almost exclusively showing up only in early week puzzles.
-Also as with '# Circles', the smattering of Sunday puzzles almost all fell in the middle of the solve time range regardless of "# Shaded Squares", indicating that this feature also isn't likely having a major impact on solve times.*
+Also as with '# Circles', the smattering of Sunday puzzles almost all fell in the middle of the solve time range regardless of '# Shaded Squares', indicating that this feature also isn't likely having a major impact on solve times.*